kobjs/federation-docs/_docs/guides/intro-to-graphql.md

 ## Node

 _Node_ is a generic term for an object.
 You can look up a node directly, or you can access related nodes via a connection.
 If you specify a `node` that does not return a [scalar](/graphql/reference/scalars), you must include subfields until all fields return scalars.
-For information on accessing node IDs via the REST API and using them in GraphQL queries, see "[Using Global Node IDs](/graphql/guides/using-global-node-ids)."

 ## Discovering the GraphQL API